0cjs/sedoc/ee/6502/pinout.md

 - 8501: C16, Plus/4
 - 8502: C128

+Excepting the earliest 400 and 800 models, all Atari 8-bit computers used a slightly customized 6502 called the [SALLY][], always marked with Atari part number C014806 or UMC UM6502I.
+It was sometimes called "6502C" (particularly in XE user manuals); this is _not_ the same as the Rockwell/etc. 6502C (a higher speed part).
+This part had:
+- `H̅A̅L̅T̅` on pin 35.
+Possibly this releases the bus. used by ANTIC for DMA.
+- `R/W̅` duplicated on pin 36.

 #### 6510

 The [6510] includes a PIA and has a substantially different pinout.
 It